Questions & Answers

 Local traffic routes to the new route of cabling

-regard all buried cables as live.
+Treat all buried cables as live.
 Do not assume that pot-ended cables are dead or disused.

 Fetch the site manager